AI Agent Application Demo: Putting a Brain Inside Your App¶

 // src/chats/chats.service.ts

-function extractJsonResponse(content: any): any {
+export function extractJsonResponse(content: any): any {

-let text = /* normalize content to string */;
+let text = /* normalize string | content-part array to string */;

 text = text.replace(/<think>[\s\S]*?<\/think>/gi, '').trim();